HomePlayer TipsSpacing and Movement - Moving Without the Ball

 Screening and Movement

 See Setting and Using Screens.
 Another thing that a player without the ball can do is set a screen.
-After screening, seal the defender and cut, roll, flare, slip, etc. When the defense switches the screen, it's often the screener that gets open.
+After screening, seal the defender and cut, roll, flare, slip, pop, etc. When the defense switches the screen, it's often the screener that gets open.
 A perimeter player could lateral screen, flare-screen, down-screen, or ball-screen and roll inside or pop back out.

 Post players can ball-screen and run the pick and roll (or a pick and pop).
 They can back-screen for perimeter players.
 They can lateral screen for another post player (if playing 3-out, 2-in).